Ottoman Zeila: Qasimid rule of Zeila

 By 1608, Imam al-Mansur (the victorious) regained control over the highlands and signed a truce for 10 years with the Ottomans.
 Imam al-Mansur al-Qasim died in 1620.
 His son Al-Mu'ayyad Muhammad succeeded him and confirmed the truce with the Ottomans.
 In 1627, the Ottomans lost Aden and Lahej.
 'Abdin Pasha was ordered to suppress the rebels, but failed, and had to retreat to Mocha.
 Al-Mu'ayyad Muhammad expelled the Ottomans from Sana'a in 1628, only Zabid and Mocha remained under Ottoman possession.
 Al-Mu'ayyad Muhammad captured Zabid in 1634 and allowed the Ottomans to leave Mocha peacefully.

 Zeila would come under Yemeni control of the Qasimid dynasty via Mocha.
 In 1695 the Qasimids had reconquered Yemen and removed the Ottomans and they would extend their control and trade with the Somali coast, improving trade and encouraging the arrival of many vessels from the Somali coast to Yemen.
 The city was also used to imprison dissidents from Mocha, Zeila was governed by an Emir/Dawlar under the Sheikhs of Mokha or Imams of Sana'a who would garrison a small army of troops, but their control and authority did not extend beyond the city of Zeila.
 Assisted by cannons and a few mercenaries armed with matchlocks, the Dawlar of Zeila succeeded in fending off incursions by both the disunited nomads of the interior, who had penetrated the area, as well as brigands in the Gulf of Aden.

 Al-Mutawakkil Isma'il, who conquered Yemen in its entirety, from Asir in the north to Dhofar in the east.
 During his reign, and during the reign of his successor, Al-Mahdi Ahmad (1676–1681), the imamate implemented some of the harshest discriminatory laws (ghiyar) against the Jews of Yemen, which culminated in the expulsion of all Jews (Exile of Mawza) They were to be sent to Zeilaʻ, a place along the African coast of the Red Sea, where they would be confined for life, or else repent and accept the tenets of Islam.
 But would instead be sent to Mawza' in the Tihama coastal plain.

-Al-Mutawakkil Isma'il, would send troops outside of Zeila in to the land of the Somalis to capture Awsa, but hes troops felt a big difference in manpower.
+In 1722, Al-Mutawakkil al-Qasim, would send troops outside of Zeila into the land of the Somalis to capture Awsa, but his troops felt a big difference in manpower.
 He would send his men deeper into Somali land to capture Awsa under the command of Abdullah Al-Jameel.
-The leader of the expedition was informed that the Somalis were many, and they did not have The number or strength to fight them.
+The leader of the expedition was informed that the Somalis were many, and they did not have the number nor the strength to fight them.
 The expedition failed, so his troops retreated to Zeila, ending the campaign.